joncantu/bioSite/README.md

 ## Introduction

-This is a simple abbreviated bio website about Gary Jones and his hiking endeavors.
+This is a simple abbreviated bio website about Gary and his hiking endeavors.